pletfix/docs/en/middleware.md

 You can run middleware before and after your Pletfix application to manipulate the Request and Response objects as you see fit.
 A typical use case for a middleware is the user authentication or a CSRF check.

-A good place to store the Middleware is the `app/Middleware` directory.

 <a name="writing"></a>
 ## Writing Middleware